All Episodes

 He used to be at Harvard.

-There's got to be um definition of it.
+There's got to be definition of it.

 And before we go off too deep on this, somebody look it up in the urban dictionary, whatever dictionary you can find it if it exists out there somewhere.

-Sir Came S-U-R C-A-M-E would not fight the banks.
+Sir Caim, S-U-R-C-A-M-E would not fight the banks.

 And so that prompted the interviewer on television.

-You you you sound disappointed in your president.
+You sound disappointed in your president.

-I'm disappointed, my dear brother Barack Obama.
+I'm disappointed, my dear brother, Barack Obama.

 I did 65 events for him.

-I wanted in fact to inaugurate a new era in which working people were at the center.
+I wanted, in fact, to inaugurate a new era in which working people were at the center.

 When you look at his economic team, you saw those coming out of walls tied to corporate America.